garciart/network-automation/labs/cisco/TASKLIST.md

 There are several ways to solve this problem:

 1. You can disable console logging by entering ```no logging console```.
 However, doing this will hide important messages, such as error messages about software or hardware malfunctions.
-2. You can change the console logging level from  **7 (debugging)** to **4 (warnings)**.
+2. You can change the console logging level from a severity of **7 (Debug)** to **4 (Warning)**.
 Doing this will not hide error messages, but debugging messages, informational messages, and notifications will "disappear", since the device does not store them.
 3. You can store messages in a buffer instead.

 We will go with choices 2 and 3 for now.
 Once the device is configured, you can save the messages to a file or forward them to a syslog server.